takashialpha/audium/README.md

 2. Start audium.
 Every file in `music/` is re-imported, with its name and metadata read back from the file's own tags.
 3. Recreate your playlists.

 Playlists are the only thing lost, because they are the only thing that exists solely in the index.
-Titles, artists, albums and lyrics all live in the files' own tags, including the ones you edit inside audium, so they come back with the tracks.
+Titles, artists, albums and lyrics all live in the files' own tags, that includes the ones you edit inside audium, so they come back with the tracks.
 Your old index file is left on disk untouched: open it to see what your playlists held, then delete it once you're done.

-Preferences are not carried over either: `settings.json` moved from the data directory to `$XDG_CONFIG_HOME/audium/`.
+Preferences are not carried over either: `settings.json` moved from the data directory to `$XDG_CONFIG_HOME/audium/`; it's recommended to set them inside audium.

 Old files audium no longer reads, safe to remove by hand: `$XDG_DATA_HOME/audium/settings.json`, `library.json`, `~/.audium/`, and any `audium.v<n>.json`.